Pongwe Beach Hotel

 Great for honeymooners looking for something more intimate and authentic

-To start planning your vacation to Pongwe Beach Hotel
+Call us on 858 345 1761 to start planning your vacation to Pongwe Beach Hotel

 Pongwe Beach offers the perfect place to relax on the white sand beach, nestled between two outcrops of coral rock, with the clear crystal waters of the Indian ocean stretching out before you.
 The calm blue waters are protected by the coral reef one kilometer from the shore, creating the ideal spot for swimming and snorkeling.
 Then if the strength of the sun becomes too much for you, you can retreat into the cool shade of the leaning palm trees that line the white sand beach and collapse into a hammock or sun-lounger.
 Pongwe's beautiful infinity pool looks out over Pongwe cove providing the most idyllic setting imaginable.